Insights

 #3 Be Curious and Investigate

 Focus on the facts.
-Setting up an audience-facing camera to record your speech can help you later analyze and dissect valuable audience feedback that can help you uplevel your performance.
-Reviewing the footage will enable you to really see if your jokes are landing, if your messages are clear, and if your audience is benefiting from your performance choices.
+Recording your speech can help you later analyze and dissect valuable audience feedback.
+You’ll be able to evaluate if your jokes are landing, your message is clear, and your audience is benefiting from your performance choices.

 X Mark icon